-The Coorong, Lakes Alexandrina and Albert, and Murray Mouth is internationally recognised as a Wetland Of International Significance under the Ramsar Convention.
-A major reason for this recognition is the important of the site for waterbirds (Eckert 2000; Phillips and Muller 2006; Rogers and Paton 2009).
-The diversity of wetland habitats within the CLLMM regularly support >200,000 individual waterbirds every summer, and act as an important drought refuge for many of South Australia's wetland bird populations (Paton and Bailey 2010).
+The Coorong and Lakes Alexandrina and Albert Wetland is internationally recognised as a Wetland of International Significance under the Ramsar Convention.
+A major reason for this recognition is the importance of the site for waterbirds (Eckert 2000; Phillips and Muller 2006; Rogers and Paton 2009).
+The diversity of wetland habitats within the Coorong and Lakes regularly support >200 000 individual waterbirds every summer, and act as an important drought refuge for many of South Australia's wetland bird populations (Paton 2010).

-Our strong understanding of the ecology of the CLLMM's waterbird communities comes largely from a series of long-term waterbird monitoring programs.
+Our strong understanding of the ecology of some aspects of the Coorong and Lake's waterbird communities comes largely from a series of long-term waterbird monitoring programs.
 Most significantly, these monitoring programs have informed our understanding of how waterbird populations respond to environmental change in the CLLMM, particularly in relation to changes in water regime.
-However, the generalist nature of these monitoring programs has meant that they fail to adequately detect a number of highly specialist species that are strongly associated with emergent fringing aquatic vegetation (reedbeds).
-Furthermore, while these monitoring programs provide excellent information regarding the abundance and distribution of most species, they don't necessarily provide complete coverage of particular breeding habitats.
+However, the general nature of these monitoring programs has meant that they do not provide a strong understanding of a number of highly specialist species that are strongly associated with emergent fringing aquatic vegetation (e.g. reedbeds).
+Furthermore, while these monitoring programs provide excellent information regarding the abundance and distribution of most species, they don't provide complete coverage of particular breeding habitats.
 Both comprehensive waterbird breeding surveys, and surveys of specialist reed-dependent birds, require targeted survey effort that complement the more general surveys that currently occur.

-In 2012, the South Australian Department of Environment, Water and Natural Resources (DEWNR) recognised the need for these targeted surveys, and undertook an initial survey through the CLLMM Recovery Program.
-The results of this initial survey were presented in (O'Connor et al. 2013).
-This report presents the results of a repeat of these surveys undertaken in 2013.
+In 2012, the South Australian Department of Environment, Water and Natural Resources (DEWNR) addressed the need for targeted surveys, by undertaking an initial survey through the CLLMM Recovery Program.
+Targeted surveys for these aspects of CLLMM bird communities were the focus of a two-year program.
+The results of this initial survey were presented in O'Connor et al. (2013).
+The present report presents the results of a repeat of these surveys undertaken in 2013.
 The aims of the survey were:

-- 1. Improve the existing dataset for reed-dependent waterbirds and breeding waterbirds within the CLLMM wetland system; - 2.
-Compare the results of surveys performed in 2012 and 2013, and relate the observed differences to changes in the wetlands' hydrology and other environmental conditions.
+- 1. Improve the existing dataset for reed-dependent waterbirds and breeding waterbirds within the CLLMM wetland system - 2.
+Compare the results of surveys performed in the 2012 and 2013 seasons, and relate the observed differences to changes in the wetlands' hydrology and other environmental conditions.